 Regulation of Cell-Fate Specification in the Mouse

-Thanks to technological advances of the past 30 years we are beginning to understand the molecular basis of lineage specification in the early mammalian conceptus.
+We are studying the molecular basis of lineage specification in the early mammalian conceptus.
 It has been shown in the mouse, the animal model of choice, that all major signalling pathways are involved.
-These pathways are the same that ensure the maintenance and the renewal of tissues later in life, functions that place them at the centre of many pathological situations.
+These pathways also participate in the maintenance and the renewal of tissues later in life, functions that place them at the centre of many pathological situations.
 The study of their implication and interplay during early developmental events, when the organism is still relatively simple, is therefore particularly relevant to our understanding of their functions in later, more complex, contexts.

 Cajal M, Lawson KA, Hill B, Moreau A, Rao J, Ross A, Collignon J, Camus A. (2012).
 Clonal and molecular analysis of the prospective anterior neural boundary in the mouse embryo.
 Development 139, 423-36.